St Cuthberts Way

 Day 5: Morebattle to Kirk Yetholm 7 miles/11 km

 From the village of Morebattle walk up the the steep hill and down the other side of the Kale Valley.
 Walk past the ford over the Kale River, used by the locals to wash their cards in the flowing water.
 Cross the River Kale by the footbridge and walk up the hill, enjoy the fine views backwards towards Morebattle and the Eildon Hills on the horizons.
-Continue to Yetholm, linked to the Border gypsies and many of the locals have gypsy blood.
-Overnight the Plough Inn Kirk Yetholm, one mile from the English border.
+Continue to Yetholm, linked to the Border gypsies and home to fine thatched cottages; reminders of its origins as a farm township.

 A beautiful walk today – the route starts along a Roman road known as the ‘Devil’s Causeway’.
 Leaving the road, the track takes you onto St Cuthbert’s Cave Wood (National Trust).
 Close to the wood is St Cuthbert’s Cave, a large natural sandstone outcrop, where the saint’s body is said to have rested after leaving Holy Island in 875AD when Vikings attacked Lindisfarne, forcing the monks to flee.
 From the cave, enjoy great views of the Cheviot Hills and the Northumberland coastline.
 As you work your walk uphill onto the skyline, at Fawcet Hill, on a good day you will have a panoramic view of Bamburgh, Lindisfarne Castle and the Farne Islands.
 Returning to the path, and working your way uphill over the saddle between Greenshaw Hill and Cockenheugh, down across the Middleton Burn, and back uphill onto the skyline, at Fawcet Hill, brings you on a fine day, a panoramic view of everything between Bamburgh and Lindisfarne Castle, including the Farne Islands.
 Continue to Fenwick for overnight.